-Signature Style.
 The sculptural quality of her designs, which reflects true craftsmanship as well as a deep commitment to detail.
-Staying close to the production process is an essential part of her approach, as she enjoys channelling the expressive strength of metal, making it a recurring theme of her work.
-“I am especially focused on exploring the various stages of metal’s transformation: patina, colour finishes, bronzing, which are a constant discovery,” says Cristina.
+Staying close to the production process is an essential part of her approach, as she enjoys channeling the expressive strength of metal, making it a recurring theme of her work.
+“I am especially focused on exploring the various stages of metal’s transformation: patina, color finishes, bronzing, which are a constant discovery,” says Cristina.